egoquat/NavigationToolTest/README.md

 2010-2011 year A* project for private test includes implementation A* not using Unity Navi.

-A* based movement ground units.
+A* based ground unit movenents.

-Bezier curve base aircraft unit movement.
+Bezier spline curve based aircraft unit movements.

 Save Load ground units and aircraft units movement to csv formats.